sameersbn/docker-gitlab/README.md

 - **CA_CERTIFICATES_PATH**: List of SSL certificates to trust.
 Defaults to `/home/git/data/certs/ca.crt`.
 - **NGINX_MAX_UPLOAD_SIZE**: Maximum acceptable upload size.
 Defaults to `20m`.
 - **NGINX_X_FORWARDED_PROTO**: Advanced configuration option for the `proxy_set_header X-Forwarded-Proto` setting in the gitlab nginx vHost configuration.
 Defaults to `https` when `GITLAB_HTTPS` is `true`, else defaults to `$scheme`.
-- **HSTS_ENABLED**: Advanced configuration option for turning off the HSTS configuration.
-Applicable only when SSL is in use.
-Defaults to `true`.
-See [#138](https://github.com/sameersbn/docker-gitlab/issues/138) for use case scenario.
 - **REDIS_HOST**: The hostname of the redis server.
 Defaults to `localhost`
 - **REDIS_PORT**: The connection port of the redis server.
 Defaults to `6379`.
 - **UNICORN_WORKERS**: The number of unicorn workers to start.
 Defaults to `2`.